Liam Neeson’s kiss of Viola Davis proves 'he’s not a racist,' Michelle Rodriguez says

 Lionsgate scrubbed Tuesday night's red carpet for the New York City premiere of Neeson's upcoming film "Cold Pursuit" in the wake of the controversy.

-The film opens on Friday with Neeson portraying a Colorado snow-plower seeking revenge when his son is murdered.
+The film opens Friday with Neeson portraying a Colorado snowplow driver seeking revenge when his son is murdered.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.